rclone/rclone/docs/content/docs.md

 To copy files and directories from `example.com` in the relative directory `path/to/dir` to `/tmp/dir` using sftp.

+### Valid remote names

+ - Remote names may only contain 0-9, A-Z ,a-z ,_ , - and space.
+ - Remote names may not start with -.

 Quoting and the shell
 ---------------------